by Matt, Dec 2021

 - Historic Cody Mural and Museum.
 Visit this FREE museum and see the gorgeous painting depicting the early history of Cody and see why pioneers from the Church of Jesus Christ of Latter-Day Saints moved to the Big Horn Basin.

 - Cody Heritage Museum.
 This tiny little building has been restored and turned into a museum all about Cody.
 It’s right on Main Street and literally takes a few minutes to walk through.
-I believe they ask for a small donation.
+They ask for a small donation.

 - The Homesteader Museum.
 This has more history of Cody and the Shoshone Irrigation Project.